CaiaCC/activity-finder/README.md

 3. In the other terminal, `cd` into `client`.
 Run `npm install`.
 Environment variables should be created in file called `.env`.
 Then run `npm start` and go to `localhost:3000` in your browser.

-4. In the browser, you'll see the home page of the app with a big background photo of sky view and one hiker on the right.
+4. In the browser, you will be on the home page of ActivityGO.

 ## Dependencies:

 * Ruby 2.6.2 +
 * Rails 5.2.2.1 +
 * React
-* Axiox
+* Axios
 * React Router
 * React Bootstrap
 * Active_Model_serializer